 The Job Market Jitters: AI as the Gatekeeper to Employment and a Trigger for AI Anxiety

-Financial stress, including concerns about student debt and uncertain future earnings, exacerbates anxiety for young adults facing unemployment and a challenging job search.
+Financial stress, including financial worries about student debt and uncertain future earnings, exacerbates anxiety and depression for young adults facing unemployment and a challenging job search.
 A 2023 study revealed that 42% of Gen Z struggled with depression and hopelessness, nearly double the rate of adults over 25, highlighting the severe mental health impact of these financial pressures.

 This isn’t abstract fear—it’s data-driven dread manifesting in several ways: